DrewAumick/nd00333-capstone/README.md

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
-For the Hyperdrive run, I wrote a custom training script using a RandomForestClassifier from Scikit Learn.
+The [hyperparamter tuning](https://github.com/DrewAumick/nd00333-capstone/blob/master/hyperparameter_tuning.ipynb) notebook will run you through the steps for the Hyperdrive run.
+I wrote a custom training script using a RandomForestClassifier from Scikit Learn.
 Random Forest models generally provide a high accuracy in a relatively short training time.
 For the hyperparameter tuning of this model, we will be tuning four different paramaters for the forest using a random parameter sampling:
 * n_estimators: The number of trees in the Random forrest - choice of 10, 50, 100, 150, 200
 * max_depth: The maximum depth of the trees in the forrest - choice of 0, 2, 5, 10
 * min_samples_split: The minimum number of samples required to split an internal node - choice of 2, 3, 4, 5